Italy–Poland relations: World War II

+Post-war

 The Polish writer Gustaw Herling-Grudziński settled in Naples, where he married Lidia, a daughter of the philosopher Benedetto Croce.
 He also wrote for the Italian Tempo presente, run by Nicola Chiaromonte, and for various dailies and periodicals.
 His book A World Apart: Imprisonment in a Soviet Labor Camp During World War II was published in Italy in 1958.
 The Polish journal Kultura was originally published in Rome.
 The Polish writer Jarosław Iwaszkiewicz has written several texts about Italy like the book "Italian Novellas", an libretto of King Roger, an opera by Karol Szymanowski.

 The Polish–Italian 1946 movie Wielka droga was the only uncensored Polish movie until 1989.
 The Polish comedy Giuseppe in Warsaw presents adventures of an Italian soldier in German-occupied Warsaw.

 Polski Fiat was a Polish car brand.
 Fiat 508 was produced in Poland since 1932, Polski Fiat 125p since 1967 and later Fiat 126 and others.
 Lancia Ypsilon will be produced in Tychy.

 In June to December 1966, Italian and Polish diplomats bore a joint effort to reach a compromise solution to the Vietnam War, thanks to the Italian ambassador in Saigon, Giovanni D'Orlandi, and his Polish counterpart, Janusz Lewandowski (member of the International Control Commission), in the so-called Operation Marigold.
 The peace efforts were supported by Italian Foreign Minister Amintore Fanfani.
 The final compromise reached between D'Orlandi and Lewandowski in September included free elections under international control within two years, a South Vietnam government including a broad coalition, and keeping to a policy of neutrality and a final withdrawal of American troops.
 The peace efforts were halted by the American bombing restarting on Hanoi on December 2 and 4.

 In 1978, the Pole Karol Wojtyla was elected as Catholic Pope, the first non-Italian pope since the 16th century, and took the name John Paul II.

 The Italian singers Farida, Drupi, Marco Antonelli, and In-Grid have been popular in Poland, sometimes more than in Italy.
 The Polish songwriter and singer Czesław Niemen performed in Italy in 1969 and 1970, participated in Cantagiro and produced several singles in Italian like "Arcobaleno" ("Over the Rainbow").

 Italy strongly supported Poland's efforts to join NATO and the European Union, which Poland eventually joined in 1999 and 2004, respectively.